sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 The `:[args]` syntax is a structural hole that matches all text between balanced parentheses.
 The `args` part is just a descriptive identifier.
-We currently support [Comby syntax](https://comby.dev/#match-syntax), which is the underlying engine behind structural search.
+We support [Comby syntax](https://comby.dev/#match-syntax), which is currently the underlying engine behind structural search.
 You can find out more about the match syntax in our [usage docs](https://docs.sourcegraph.com/user/search/structural), but for now it's enough to just follow along this blog post!

-Now, of course, we _could_ have run a simpler regex search for the prefix with something like [copy\_from\_user(](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/torvalds/linux%24+copy_from_user%28+lang:c+&patternType=literal) and get results more quickly, and sometimes that's the right thing to do.
+Of course, we _could_ have run a simpler regex search for the prefix with something like [copy\_from\_user(](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/torvalds/linux%24+copy_from_user%28+lang:c+&patternType=literal) and get results more quickly, and sometimes that's the right thing to do.